 5. No Conversion Tracking

-Probably the biggest reason marketers don’t stick with Google AdWords is that they don’t have conversion tracking enabled.
+Probably the biggest reason marketers don’t stick with Google Ads is that they don’t have conversion tracking enabled.
 Conversion tracking is configured by placing a script on your conversion page.
 This is often the “thank you” page that someone sees after they’ve filled out a form.
 Without conversion tracking it’s impossible for the PPC marketer to know their CPL (cost per lead).
 And why you don’t know your return on investment it’s very difficult to make the decision to prove it out.